Elevating human consciousness and inspiring connection through movement.

 Together, Julia and Rudi have developed a unique, symbiotic, fluid movement language that lies at the core of the work.
 They create intricate choreographic patterns that merge into different energetic shapes with flow and dynamism.

-With a commitment to self-growth and artistic expression, HUMANHOOD’s work combines Julia and Rudi’s choreographic style and exceptional physicality with scientific research into physics and astrophysics, alongside a focus on Eastern mysticism, to explore how these seemingly different worlds can come together to shape our human experiences.
+With a commitment to self-growth and artistic expression, HUMANHOOD’s work combines Julia and Rudi’s choreographic style and exceptional physicality with scientific research into physics and astrophysics, alongside a focus on Ancient mysticism, to explore how these seemingly different worlds can come together to shape our human experiences.

 These explorations have taken the artists around the world to work with a wide range of multi-disciplinary artists, spiritual practitioners, shamans and indigenous tribes, to stage productions of high levels of artistic intricacy and spiritual resonance, merging energy-shifting sound, light and movement transporting audiences to a place beyond the senses.